From Occasional to Steady: Habit Formation Insights From a Comprehensive Fitness Study: Results

 Our analysis of the survival metric revealed clear patterns in gym attendance behavior and allowed us to identify essential milestones that indicate the progression of habit formation.
 As shown in Figure \ref{fig:survival_cumulative}(a), the cumulative distribution of members’ survival series shows a rapid increase in gym attendance in the first weeks.
 This rapid increase may reflect high initial motivation.
-However, we observed that approximately 50\% of members did not maintain their attendance streak at the 6-week point.
+To structure our interpretation, we aimed to define key milestones in this decline.
+Specifically, we identified the weeks at which 50\% and 80\% of users had ceased to maintain their attendance streaks.
+These thresholds were not selected based on any external theoretical rationale but served as pragmatic markers to summarize habit formation and dropout trends.
+Using this approach, we observed that approximately 50\% of members did not maintain their attendance streak at the 6-week point.
 This 6-week milestone emerged as a critical point in the habit formation process where members either solidify or begin to abandon their gym habit.
 When we extended our analysis to users who survived even longer, we observed a steady decline in the number of members maintaining their attendance streak.
-At the 17-week point, only 20\% of the member population maintained their streak, indicating an increasing difficulty in maintaining long-term attendance.
-Members with a survival streak between these two weeks are habit-holders.
+At the 17-week point, 80\% of the member population failed to maintain their streak, indicating an increasing difficulty in maintaining long-term attendance.
+Furthermore, our analysis showed that to pass this critical 6-week milestone, a member typically needed to make at least nine visits, establishing an average frequency of roughly two visits per week as a key behavior for sustained attendance (Figure \ref{fig:critical_visits}(d)).

 In Figure \ref{fig:survival_cumulative}(b), we examined the survival metric across different user clusters.
 Our analysis revealed no significant difference in habit persistence across these clusters.
 As shown in Figure \ref{fig:survival_cumulative}(a), when we analyzed the survival metric by gender, we observed a significant difference between male and female members.
 Male members showed longer survival streaks, indicating marginally better performance in gym attendance over time.
 Finally, Figure \ref{fig:survival_cumulative}(c) examines the survival metric across age groups.
 The analysis shows that older members tend to maintain their gym habits longer than younger ones.
 This comparison across different groups suggests that when people exercise during the day, it has less effect on habit formation than their demographics.
 We will further investigate these dimensions in our causal analysis.